-Open Innovation Test Beds will upgrade existing, and support establishing, public and private test beds, pilot lines, and demonstrators to develop, test and upscale nanotechnologies and advanced materials for new innovative products and services in some specific domains.
+Open Innovation Test Beds will upgrade existing, and support establishing, public and private test beds and pilot lines to develop, test and upscale nanotechnologies and advanced materials for new innovative products and services in specific domains.

-This will serve to ensure competitive end-prices of nano bio-based materials and reduced time-to-market, taking into consideration regulations and supply chains’ requirements, and offering multiple useful services to companies such as training and access to funding.
+This will serve to ensure competitive end-prices of nano-enabled bio-based materials and reduced time-to-market, taking into consideration regulations and supply chains’ requirements, and offering multiple useful services to companies such as business support and access to funding.

-The INN-PRESSME Open Innovation Test Bed is backed by a network of 16 Pilot Lines established across Europe (Spain, France, Finland, Sweden, Germany and Poland), integrated in a complete development chain from feedstock conversion to processing of nano-enabled bio-based materials.
-The Pilot Lines will be upgraded during the project with process monitoring and functionalities together with online quality control.
-All Pilot lines provide materials composition, behaviour or performance characterization support to SMEs.
+The INN-PRESSME Open Innovation Test Bed is backed by a network of 16 Pilot Lines established across Europe (Spain, France, Finland, Sweden, Germany and Poland).
+The Pilot Lines will be upgraded during the project.

 A set of 9 test-cases will be used to validate the improved materials’ performances and functionalities of the solutions developed by INN-PRESSME at real scale testing, and demonstrate the expected impacts, mainly those related to circularity.